Safety and Welfare Policy statement ...........................................................................

-Executive Team of EDLounge fully accepts the responsibilities set out under the Health and Safety at Work etc. Act 1974 (c.37), and the Regulatory Reform (Fire Safety) Order 2005 and other relevant health and safety and fire legislation, to provide the resources to ensure the health, safety and welfare of training company employees, learners and visitors.
-The Executive Team is committed to identifying, eliminating and/or controlling any hazards that may be presented in the premises.
+The Executive Team of EDLounge Ltd. fully accepts the responsibilities set out under the Health and Safety at Work etc. Act 1974 (c.37), and the Regulatory Reform (Fire Safety) Order 2005 and other relevant health and safety and fire legislation, to provide the resources to ensure the health, safety and welfare of EDLounge Ltd. employees, learners and visitors.
+The Executive Team is committed to identifying, eliminating and/or controlling any hazards that may be presented on the premises.

-EDLounge is also committed to the health, safety and welfare of nonemployees who may be affected by its working activities, in particular learners, volunteers, contractors and emergency service personnel.
-EDLounge is also committed to the Education Funding Agency ‘Safe Learner’ concept.
+EDLounge Ltd. is also committed to the health, safety and welfare of nonemployees who may be affected by its working activities, in particular learners, volunteers, contractors and emergency service personnel.
+EDLounge Ltd. is also committed to the Education and Skills Funding Agency ‘Safe Learner’ concept.

 This policy statement and the following safety policy and all working procedures will be communicated to all employees by publication on the intranet.
-A copy will be available to any employee for inspection via their line manager, or the Estates office.
+A copy will be available to any employee for inspection via their Line Manager.